What’s at Stake

 Despite protecting the funding in recent years, the House Appropriations Committee has also proposed zeroing out SHIP in its version of the FY18 Labor, Health and Human Services, Education appropriations bill (Labor-HHS bill).
 During the Committee process, appropriations from both parties, including Reps David Young (R-IA) and David Price (D-NC) spoke out in favor of protecting SHIP.

-The Senate Appropriations Committee approved its version of the FY18 Labor-HHS bill on September 7 and has proposed funding SHIP at its current level of $47.1 million.
+The Senate Appropriations Committee’s version of the FY18 Labor-HHS bill funds SHIP at its current level of $47.1 million.

 Check this page frequently for the latest legislative updates and how that influences advocacy strategies.